-The people of Elsemorn have long gazed at the night sky, wondering what was beyond their world.
+The people of Morn have long gazed at the night sky, wondering what was beyond their world.
 They also named what they saw and crafted stories about them.
-This page includes information on the worlds visible from Elsemorn, well-known constellations, and notes on other planes of existence.
+This page includes information on the worlds visible from Morn, well-known constellations, and notes on other planes of existence.

-Sentorica or The Eyemark is the closest world to Morn.
-It is the only planet within Elsemorn's orbit, and so is best viewed shortly before or after dawn and sunset.
+Sentorica or The Eyemark is the closest world to Kadrys.
+It is the only planet within Morn's orbit, and so is best viewed shortly before or after dawn and sunset.

-Elsemorn is the second world from Morn.
+Morn is the second world from Kadrys.
 It has two moons and a field of debris that may once have been a moon.
-Elsemorn was once called Ertheskel, among other names.

-Hirde or The Shepherd is the primary moon of Elsemorn.
+Hirde or The Shepherd is the primary moon of Morn.
 It is also called The Brother and The Hunter.

 Oarrun or The Sheep is a field of debris, orbiting ahead of Hirde to behind Genne.
-It is not visible as solid objects, only a faint sparkly or shadowy region, depending on the orientation of Morn and Elsemorn.
+It is not visible as solid objects, only a faint sparkly or shadowy region, depending on the orientation of Kadrys and Morn.
 Oarrun is also called The Flock and The Shimmer.

-Formix or The Whelp is the third world from Morn.
+Formix or The Whelp is the third world from Kadrys.

-Tearsal or The Broodmother is the fourth world from Morn.
+Tearsal or The Broodmother is the fourth world from Kadrys.

-Heaveral or The Owl is the fifth world from Morn.
+Heaveral or The Owl is the fifth world from Kadrys.

 There are 12 constellations along the ecliptic plane and at least 18 commonly-recognized constellations above the ecliptic plane.